rnatella/software-security/web-security/csrf-elgg/README.md

 `<h2>Experiment B: click <a href="http://www.csrflab-attacker.com/testing.html">Link B</a></h2>`

-and add the port number assained in docker-compose file (in this case 8080)
+and add the port number assaigned in docker-compose file (in this case 8080)

 `<h2>Experiment B: click <a href="http://www.csrflab-attacker.com:8080/testing.html">Link B</a></h2>`